christianb93/ctOS/doc/system/HarddiskDriver.md

 the primary partitions will be stored at index 1, 2 and 3, index 4 is left empty and the two logical partitions will be stored at index 5 and 6.

+In case this function detects an entry in the partition table which indicates that a GPT partionining scheme is used ("protective MBR"), it continues to locate and parse the GPT and disregards all further entries in the MBR itself.
+This implies that in case of an hybrid MBR, only the GPT information is actually used.

 ### Public interface functions of the common HD driver utilities